InbaKrish/Learnings_zettlekasten/LLM.md

 There are three prevalent learning models:

-1. [[Zero-shot learning]] The base LLMs can handle a wide range of requests without explicit training, often by using prompts, though the accuracy of responses may vary.
+1. **[[Zero-shot learning]]:** The base LLMs can handle a wide range of requests without explicit training, often by using prompts, though the accuracy of responses may vary.
 2. **[[Few-shot learning]]:** By providing a small number of pertinent training examples, the performance of the base model significantly improves in a specific domain.
 3. **[[Domain Adaptation]]:** This extends from few-shot learning, where practitioners train a base model to adjust its parameters using additional data relevant to the particular application or domain.